On the geodesic hypothesis in general relativity: Abstract

 \section{Abstract}

 In this paper, we give a rigorous derivation of Einstein's geodesic hypothesis in general relativity.
-We use scaling stable solitons for nonlinear wave equations to approximate the test particle.
-Given a vacuum spacetime $([0, T]\times\mathbb{R}^3, h)$, we consider the scalar field coupled Einstein equations.
-For all sufficiently small $\ep$ and $\delta\leq \ep^q$, $q>1$, where $\delta$, $\ep$ are the amplitude and size of the particle, we show the existence of solution $([0, T]\times\mathbb{R}^3, g, \phi^\ep)$ to the coupled Einstein equations with the property that the energy of the particle $\phi^\ep$ is concentrated along a timelike geodesic.
-Moreover, the gravitational field produced by $\phi^\ep$ is negligibly small in $C^1$, that is, the spacetime metric $g$ is $C^1$ close to $h$.
+We use small material bodies $\phi^\ep$ governed by the nonlinear Klein-Gordon equations to approximate the test particle.
+Given a vacuum spacetime $([0, T]\times\mathbb{R}^3, h)$, we consider the initial value problem for the Einstein-scalar field system.
+For all sufficiently small $\ep$ and $\delta\leq \ep^q$, $q>1$, where $\delta$, $\ep$ are the amplitude and size of the particle, we show the existence of solution $([0, T]\times\mathbb{R}^3, g, \phi^\ep)$ to the Einstein-scalar field system with the property that the energy of the particle $\phi^\ep$ is concentrated along a timelike geodesic.
+Moreover, the gravitational field produced by $\phi^\ep$ is negligibly small in $C^1$, that is, the spacetime metric $g$ is $C^1$ close to the given vacuum metric $h$.
 These results generalize those obtained by D. Stuart in \cite{psedoStuart}, \cite{einsteinStuart}.